hackerb9/vt340test/README.md

 RECOGNIZED.

-Note that, although Smooth-2 is the factory default on the VT340, the most popular terminfo file for the VT340 (as of 2022) disables Smooth Scroll Mode when the "reset" sequence is sent, which is often done at user login (e.g., `tset`).
+Note that, although Smooth-2 is the factory default on the VT340, the most popular terminfo file for the VT340 (as of 2023) disables Smooth Scroll Mode when the "reset" sequence is sent, which is often done at user login (e.g., `tset`).
 This makes having a user preference of Smooth-1 or Smooth-4 overly onerous as they would require repeated manual configuration in Set-Up.

+### Character Sets

+It appears the best way to use a VT340 in modern times is to enable the Latin1 character set in Set Up and and use the `LANG` environment variable set to "en_US.iso8859-1".
+Please see [the charset subdirectory](charset/README.md).